Optimize Office 365 connectivity for remote users using VPN split tunneling

-As organizations move data and applications to the cloud, this model has begun to become less effective as it quickly becomes cumbersome, expensive and unscalable, significantly impacting network performance and efficiency of users and restricting the ability of the organization to adapt to changing needs.
-Numerous Microsoft customers have reported that a few years ago 80% of network traffic was to an internal destination, but in 2020 80% plus of traffic connects to an external cloud based resource.
+As organizations move data and applications to the cloud, this model has begun to become less effective as it quickly becomes cumbersome, expensive, and unscalable, significantly impacting network performance and efficiency of users and restricting the ability of the organization to adapt to changing needs.
+Numerous Microsoft customers have reported that a few years ago 80% of network traffic was to an internal destination, but in 2020 80% plus of traffic connects to an external cloud-based resource.

 The COVID-19 crisis has aggravated this problem to require immediate solutions for the vast majority of organizations.
 Many customers have found that the forced VPN model is not scalable or performant enough for 100% remote work scenarios such as that which this crisis has necessitated.
-Rapid solutions are required for these organization to continue to operate efficiently.
+Rapid solutions are required for these organizations to continue to operate efficiently.

-For the Office 365 service, Microsoft has designed the connectivity requirements for the service with this problem squarely in mind, where a focused, tightly controlled and relatively static set of service endpoints can be optimized very simply and quickly so as to deliver high performance for users accessing the service, and reducing the burden on the VPN infrastructure so it can be used by traffic which still requires it.
+For the Office 365 service, Microsoft has designed the connectivity requirements for the service with this problem squarely in mind, where a focused, tightly controlled and relatively static set of service endpoints can be optimized very simply and quickly so as to deliver high performance for users accessing the service, and reducing the burden on the VPN infrastructure so it can be used by traffic that still requires it.